SCN1A Variants Show Different Effects on Epilepsy Severity

 Not necessarily.
 Testing can miss some variants, and new gene links are still being discovered.

-This study looked at two types of epilepsy that can occur in infants: infantile epileptic spasms syndrome (IESS) and self-limited infantile epilepsy (SeLIE).
+This study looked at the long-term effects of infantile epileptic spasms syndrome (IESS) in children in Korea.